karthiknm/Seg_map-topo/README.md

 Use one line for each subject. -v is the path to validation.txt where you add paths of 5-20 subjects used for validation.

 If you are modifying the input resolution, you need to make changes in io.py and model.py.
 Train.py will remain unchanged.

+Similar to topofit, download the file neighbourhoods.npz and store it in the topofit subdirectory.